qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ```

 We stored our collection of answer embeddings in memory and perform search directly in Python.
-For production purposes, it's probably better to use some sort of vector search engine like `Qdrant`
+For production purposes, it's probably better to use some sort of vector search engine like [Qdrant](https://qdrant.tech/)
 to get durability, speed boost, and a bunch of other features.

 So far, we've implemented a whole training process, prepared model for serving and even applied a
-trained model today with Quaterion.
+trained model today with `Quaterion`.

 Thank you for your time and attention!
 I hope you enjoyed this huge tutorial and will use `Quaterion` for your similarity learning projects.